-- Featured Book! --

 A woman wrote to tell me her brother had been on watch on a fishing vessel in the North Atlantic on the night when I saw the Aurora Borealis.
 The sea was rough, and the vessel’s handlines were covered with ice, and he’d gone overboard.
 No doubt, in those frigid waters, he died quickly, but his body was never recovered.
 She grieved, because she couldn’t understand how her careful brother could have died that way.
 But when she read my essay, she reasoned that perhaps he’d seen the Aurora, and been inattentive to the handrail for a moment.
 Perhaps, she said, he is with George in the Aurora choir that I'd imagined, playing the colors instead of singing.

-I still like my essay best in its original version, and would resist attempts to water down any of my other work, but I’m glad that the shortened version reached these readers and touched them.
+I still like my Aurora Borealis essay best in its original version, and would resist attempts to water down any of my other work, but I’m glad that the shortened version reached these readers and touched them.

 back to top